 Recap

 Counting checkmarks in Google Sheets can be done using the COUNTIF function or conditional formatting.
 The COUNTIF function directly counts cells containing the “✓” character, while conditional formatting visually highlights checkmarks, allowing for manual counting.
 Choose the method that best suits your needs and workflow.
-(See Also: How Many People Use Google Sheets)
+(See Also: How To Highlight Duplicate Numbers In Google Sheets)

 Frequently Asked Questions: Counting Checkmarks in Google Sheets